Rucete ✏ Campbell Biology In a Nutshell

 1. Acids, Bases, and Hydrogen Ions

-In water, acids donate hydrogen ions (H⁺) while bases reduce H⁺ concentration, either by accepting H⁺ or releasing hydroxide ions (OH⁻).
-For example:
+In water, acids donate hydrogen ions (H⁺) while bases reduce H⁺ concentration either by accepting H⁺ or releasing OH⁻.
+Examples:

-Strong acids and bases dissociate completely in water, while weak ones exist in a dynamic equilibrium.
+Strong acids and bases dissociate completely, while weak ones remain in equilibrium.

 2. The pH Scale

-The pH scale compresses an enormous range of H⁺ concentrations into a simple 0–14 scale:
+The pH scale compresses a wide range of H⁺ concentrations into a simple 0–14 scale:

-Each step on the scale represents a tenfold difference in hydrogen ion concentration.
-So, pH 3 is not "twice" but 1,000 times more acidic than pH 6.
+Each step equals a tenfold difference in H⁺ concentration. pH 3 is 1,000× more acidic than pH 6.

 3. Buffers: Nature’s pH Stabilizers

 Life is pH-sensitive.
-Human blood, for instance, must stay close to pH 7.4.
-Buffers maintain stability by reversibly absorbing or donating H⁺ ions.
+Human blood must stay near pH 7.4.
+Buffers help by reversibly absorbing or releasing H⁺ ions.

 Example: The Carbonic Acid–Bicarbonate Buffer

-If blood becomes too basic (low H⁺), carbonic acid donates H⁺.
+- If blood is too basic, carbonic acid donates H⁺.

 4. Ocean Acidification: A Global Buffer Crisis

-This added H⁺ lowers ocean pH (acidification) and reduces carbonate ions (CO₃²⁻) essential for calcification, the process marine organisms use to build shells and reefs:
+This lowers ocean pH and reduces carbonate ions (CO₃²⁻), which are essential for calcification in marine organisms:

 In a Nutshell